 In this elective clerkship, the student will work with a physician in a family medicine setting, both inpatient and outpatient, and experience from the provider's viewpoint what it is to provide a "medical home" for the patients from birth to death.
+Repeatable for credit with permission.
+Credits: 1-8

-FMED 410 Physical Medicine & Rehabilitation (E)
+FMED 410 Physical Medicine & Rehabilitation (E) Clerkship

 This clerkship will provide students with exposure to many areas of rehabilitation either in an acute inpatient unit or through outpatient services.
 Students will be exposed to a variety of experiences and may be able to customize the clerkship depending upon interests.
 Experiences may include physical therapy, occupational therapy, speech therapy, recreational therapy, psychology, wound care, and other rehabilitation-related components.
+Repeatable for credit with permission.
+Credits: 1-8

-FMED 410s Physical Medicine & Rehabilitation (S)
+FMED 410s Physical Medicine & Rehabilitation (S) Clerkship

 This clerkship will provide students with exposure to many areas of rehabilitation either in an acute inpatient unit or through outpatient services.
 Students will be exposed to a variety of experiences and may be able to customize the clerkship depending upon interests.
 Experiences may include physical therapy, occupational therapy, speech therapy, recreational therapy, psychology, wound care, and other rehabilitation-related components.
+Repeatable for credit with permission.
+Credits: 1-8